RichardBittman/richardbittman.github.io/README.md

 # Introduction
-Welcome!
+Welcome to my GitHub page!

 ## About me
-Firstly, this web page is a work in progress.
-I am a Ph.D. student at the University of Life Sciences.
+This web page is currently under development.
+Richard Bittman is a Ph.D. student at the University of Life Sciences.

+## Contact
 [facebook](https://www.facebook.com/richard.bittman/)